zachgordon25/gitmd/README.md

 1. `touch README.md`

-1. `atom README.md` and type some text and save the file
+1. `code README.md` and type some text and save the file

 1. in terminal, `git add README.md`, `git commit -m 'first commit'`